Unit 1.1 - Introduction

 crc_in_rust.h

-#include <inttypes.h> // uint32_t, uint8_t #include <stddef.h> // size_t uint32_t crc32(const uint8_t data[], size_t data_length);
+#include <stdint.h> // uint32_t, uint8_t #include <stddef.h> // size_t uint32_t crc32(const uint8_t data[], size_t data_length);

 -

-function in C#include <inttypes.h> // uint32_t, uint8_t #include <stddef.h> // size_t #include <stdio.h> // printf #include "crc_in_rust.h" int main() { uint8_t data[] = { 0,1,2,3,4,5,6 }; size_t data_length = 7; uint32_t hash = crc32(data, data_length); printf("Hash: 0x%d\n", hash); return 0; }
+function#include <stdint.h> // uint32_t, uint8_t #include <stddef.h> // size_t #include <stdio.h> // printf #include "crc_in_rust.h" int main() { uint8_t data[] = { 0,1,2,3,4,5,6 }; size_t data_length = 7; uint32_t hash = crc32(data, data_length); printf("Hash: %d\n", hash); return 0; }

 -

-Exercise 6.1.3: TweetNaCl Bindgen
+Exercise 6.1.3: QOI Bindgen

 Prerequisites:

-- a C compiler is installed on the system
+- A C compiler is installed on the system

 cargo install bindgen-cli